+Former Kirkland Lake Gold Executive Chris Stewart, P.Eng., was appointed President and Chief Executive Officer effective December 5, 2016.
+Mr. Stewart, who is a senior executive with more than 24 years of diversified experience in the mining industry, will lead the Company's transition through the development stage into production.

-- Mr. Martin Walter was appointed the CEO of the Company in December 2010.
-He is the former Executive Vice President of Aquiline Resources Inc. ("Aquiline") and co-founder and former Director of Crown Point Ventures Ltd. On May 11, 2011, Mr. Walter assumed the expanded role of President and CEO of Treasury Metals, following the resignation by Dr. Scott Jobin-Bevans as President and as a Director of the Board.
-Mr. Walter was also elected to the Board of Directors of the Company. - Mr. Norman Bush, Vice President Goliath Gold Project, oversees the project development team with short-term priorities focused on permitting, engineering activities, safety and environmental management systems with the goal of moving the project through the feasibility stage.
+Mr. Norman Bush, Vice President - Goliath Gold Project, oversees the project development team with short-term priorities focused on permitting, engineering activities, safety and environmental management systems with the goal of moving the project through the feasibility stage.
 Mr. Bush is a former Vice President at Domtar LLC and Weyerhaeuser, and General Manager at MacMillan Bloedel Ltd. An engineer with more than 25 years in executive positions across North America, he has extensive government and public affairs experience.
 He has led teams that completed major capital projects including extensive upgrades and additions to Domtar's world-class pulp mill located in Dryden.
-Mr. Bush is based out of the exploration office in Dryden. - Mr. Greg Ferron, as Vice President of Corporate Development, joined from the Toronto Stock Exchange where he was the Head of Global Mining, Business Development and a Senior Listings Manager of the TSX. - Mr. Dennis Gibson, B.Comm, CPA, as Chief Financial Officer of the Company since July 1, 2010.
-He has also been the Chief Financial Officer of Laramide Resources Ltd. since 2006.
-Mr. Gibson is the former Chief Financial Officer of Aquiline Resources Inc. (2006-2009), and previously was the Vice President, Chief Financial Officer and Corporate Secretary of Vector Intermediaries Inc., a TSX-V company. - Flora Wood was appointed to the Company's Board of Directors in early 2014.
-Ms. Wood has more than 15 years' capital markets and investor relations experience. - Most recently, in December 2015 Mr. Christophe Vereecke was appointed as a Director of the Company.
+Mr. Bush is based out of the exploration office in Dryden.

+Mr. Greg Ferron, as Vice President of Corporate Development, joined from the Toronto Stock Exchange where he was the Head of Global Mining, Business Development and a Senior Listings Manager of the TSX.

+Mr. Dennis Gibson, B.Comm, CPA, is the Chief Financial Officer of the Company since July 1, 2010.
+He has also been the Chief Financial Officer of Laramide Resources Ltd. since 2006 and of Forrester Metals Inc. since September 2014.
+Mr. Gibson is the former Chief Financial Officer of Aquiline Resources Inc. (2006-2009), and previously was the Vice President, Chief Financial Officer and Corporate Secretary of Vector Intermediaries Inc., a TSX-V company.

+Flora Wood was appointed to the Company's Board of Directors in early 2014.
+Ms. Wood has more than 15 years' capital markets and investor relations experience.

+In December 2015, Mr. Christophe Vereecke was appointed as a Director of the Company.
 Mr. Vereecke is a successful businessman and entrepreneur based in Paris, with a background in finance, oil and gas, mine royalties and technology.
 As an entrepreneur he has been involved in the startup of several businesses including co-founder and former chief financial officer of Business Oil Platform, a physical oil trading and logistics company operating in Central and Eastern Europe.
 Mr. Vereecke's current investment advisory firm specializes in private client fund management focused in the extractive industry, mine royalties, precious metals and the diamond markets